Swedish National Police Board: National Criminal Police

-Following the reorganization in 2015, most of the tasks previously handled by the National Criminal Police have been transferred to the National Operations Department.
+Following the reorganisation in 2015, most of the tasks previously handled by the National Criminal Police have been transferred to the National Operations Department.

 Swedish Security Service

 In 1965, as the National Police Board was established, a special police operations section "for the prevention and detection of crimes against national security" was created along with it.
 In 1989, this section became more independent, with its own Director-General, and changed its name to the Swedish Security Service (Säkerhetspolisen).
-It remained formally organized under the board until 1 January 2015, when it formed its own agency.
+It remained formally organised under the board until 1 January 2015, when it formed its own agency.

 County police authorities

 When the National Police Board was established in 1965, the number of police districts in Sweden were reduced from 554 to 119 (then to 118).
 In 1998, the number of districts were further reduced to 21, dividing the Swedish police along its county lines.
 Each police authority was headed by a County Police Commissioner (länspolismästare) and a Police Board (polisstyrelse).
 The Commissioner and members of the board were appointed by the Government.
 Board members had to be local residents and preferably experienced in matters relating to municipal services.

-Following the reorganization in 2015, the Swedish police divided into seven police regions.
+Following the reorganisation in 2015, the Swedish police divided into seven police regions.